Reliever Reggie McClain has been ‘effective’ for Mariners despite struggles early in appearances

 Seven heading to AFL

-The rosters for the prestigious Arizona Fall League have been announced and the Mariners will be sending seven players and one coach to the Peoria Javelinas.
+The rosters for the prestigious Arizona Fall League have been announced and the Mariners will be sending eight players and one coach to the Peoria Javelinas.

 As expected, the Mariners’ top two outfield prospects Jarred Kelenic (No. 1 overall) and Julio Rodriguez (No. 3) headline their selections.